1. Introduction

 6. Treatment: Indication if the risk is treated and risk profile (see Operational risk sheet).

 7. Residual risk : Value of the residual risk.
-In the case of the figure above, the residual risk is equal to the max risk because it has not yet been treated.
+In the case of the figure above, the residual risk is equal to the maximum risk because it has not yet been treated.

 Operational Risk Sheet

-4. Reminders of the parameters of the risk table.
+4. Risk description: the description of the risk

 Once the validation has been done, the risk is treated.